-Under Governor O’Malley, the State has launched efforts to build a statewide radio system, a computer-aided dispatch/records management system (CAD/RMS), and a geographic information system (GIS) platform.
+The State has launched efforts to build a statewide radio system and a computer-aided dispatch/records management system (CAD/RMS).
 These backbone systems will replace obsolete or non-existent systems for the State’s public safety agencies and will provide a statewide infrastructure available for local governments.
 Following are key projects and accomplishments:

 - Working in partnership with local jurisdictions and other mutual aid partners, Maryland FiRST is identifying and providing access to an unprecedented number of critical radio channels across agency and county lines.
-Using its old radio system, the MDTA Police previously had access to only three radio channels to manage their public safety operations and incident response.
-The new Maryland FiRST system, which MDTA Police began using on October 15, 2012, provides access to more than 700 individual state and local public safety radio talk groups through a single handheld radio.
-In addition to the improved interoperability, the new radios and radio system provide enhanced security, clarity, and range, as well as critical capabilities such as remotely adding new channels as needed.
+With its old radio system, the MdTA Police previously had access to only three radio channels to manage their public safety operations and incident responses throughout the state.
+The new Maryland FiRST system, which MDTA Police began using on October 15, 2012, provides access to more than 700 individual state and local public safety radio talk groups on individual handheld radios.
+In addition to the improved interoperability, the new radios and radio system provide enhanced security, clarity, and range, as well as critical capabilities such as remotely adding new channels to radios in the field as needed.

-- In partnership with local government, completed the last of five regional interoperable radio communication networks in 2012 that provide first responders with interoperable radio communications across county lines within their region and on Marylandís waterways.
-While the statewide radio system is under construction, first responders in every county in Maryland are now connected to one of five regional systems that provide radio interoperability with the region.
+- Established five regional interoperable radio communications networks that provide first responders with the ability to communicate interoperably across borders within their region and on Maryland’s waterways during the continued buildout of Maryland FiRST.
+While the statewide radio system is under construction, first responders in every county in Maryland are now connected to one of five regional systems that provide radio interoperability within their region.
 In July 2012, counties in Southern Maryland completed construction of the Southern Maryland Interoperable Emergency Communications (SMIEC) Network, joining the previously completed CMARC (Central Maryland Area Radio Communications), MESIN (Maryland Eastern Shore Interoperability Network), NCR (National Capital Region), and WAGIN (Washington Allegany Garrett Interoperability Network) systems.
-In September 2012, the Stateís Natural Resources Police also completed deployment of TAC STACK, an interoperable radio communications system providing coverage across the Chesapeake Bay and its tributaries.
-TAC STACK allows communication between normally incompatible radio systems used by state, local, and federal agencies that operate on Marylandís waterways.
-Together, these two interoperable communication tools provide the capability for first responders in any region of the state and on Maryland waterways to have access to interoperable radio channels during mutual aide incidents impacting multiple jurisdictions and agencies.